 If you’re planning to sell or trade in your car, getting an idea of your car’s fair market value can help set your expectations for offers from dealers or private buyers and negotiate based on your research.

 If you’re upside down on your loan

 Knowing your car’s value can also give you a sense of whether you’re upside down on your car loan — also known as having negative equity, it means owing more than your car is worth.
-This could happen if you have a long loan term or made a small down payment — or no down payment at all — on the car.
+This could happen if you have a long loan term or made a small car down payment — or no down payment at all.

 If you’re upside down and hoping to sell your car, you may not be able to sell it for enough to cover your loan balance, which can make it more difficult to pay off the loan and sell the car.
-And if you want to trade it in, you’ll either need to pay off the amount you owe on your loan out of your own pocket or roll your negative equity into your new car loan.
+And if you want to trade in a car with negative equity, you’ll either need to pay off the amount you owe on your loan out of your own pocket or roll your negative equity into your new car loan.

 Rolling your loan balance over into your new loan may seem ideal if you don’t have the cash on hand to pay off your existing loan.
 But doing this makes it more likely you’ll become upside down on your new loan, and a bigger loan amount means you could pay more in total interest.

 What factors affect how much my car is worth?

 A range of factors, from the car’s condition to whether you plan to sell or trade it in, can affect a vehicle’s fair market value.
 Here are a few.

 Some car brands simply maintain their resale value much better than others.
 Check out Kelley Blue Book’s 2020 Best Resale Value Awards recipients, which receive top marks for retaining value.

 Mileage plays a major role in a car’s depreciation.
 As miles on the odometer add up, your car’s value goes down.